KVSlab/VaMPy/_sources/issues.md

 ## Issue with vmtkMeshWriter

-After installing `morphMan`, you may experience an error during pre-processing, when the `.vtu` mesh is converted and compressed into `.xml.gz` format using the `vmtkMeshWriter` method.
+After installing the `morphMan` depenceny, you may experience an error during pre-processing, when the `.vtu` mesh is converted and compressed into `.xml.gz` format using the `vmtkMeshWriter` method.
 As a temporary fix you will need to update the `vmtkMeshWriter` script manually to